ericswpark/android_battery_check/README.md

 [latest-executable]: https://github.com/ericswpark/android_battery_check/releases/latest/download/android_battery_check_win_x64.exe

+# Building

+Brief overview: get CMake, create a `_builds` directory, configure and generate the project files.

+This section is still a WIP.

 # Troubleshooting

 If the program crashes or doesn't produce any output, it's due to one of the following: